seamplex/feenox/doc/help.md

 :    list the types of `PROBLEM`s that FeenoX can solve, one per line

+`--elements_info`

+:    output a document with information about the supported element types

 `--progress`

 :    print ASCII progress bars when solving PDEs